elastic-interval/pretenst-com/_posts/2020-07-27-elastic-bubble.md

 ## Addendum: Its Sister

-Just as with the [twist sisters](/construction/2020/07/13/twist) this bubble has a **chirality**, and this one, all of its twists are right-handed (and pentagons twist left).
+Just as with the [twist sisters](/construction/2020/07/13/twist) bubbles have **chirality**, and this one, all of its twists are right-handed (and pentagons twist left).

 Now since I do so love the left-right symmetry, I had to build the other one of the **Bubble Sisters**.